amirpsd/drf_blog_api/README.md

 This project is a Blog site written with **python3.9** and **Django3.2** and **Django_rest_framework_3.12** which is for using api.

+The purpose of this project was to see how a blog with **otp** authentication can be implemented using the django-rest-framework.

 ## Features